ubc-web-services/Megatron/README.md

 - jQuery update - jquery versions over 1.6.x currently break ctools (which breaks views [which is really, really bad]) - jquery has been updated for the Megatron theme, but not for the admin theme (allowing ctools to function normally)
 - Environment Indicator - breaks in jquery versions 1.8+

-*for all things broken and otherwise terribly wrong, please contact Bjorn Thompson.